amplitudesxd/amplitudes.me/content/blog/windows-code-signing-with-rpi.md

 date: 2025-06-29
 ---

+code signing doesn't have to be expensive. i built a self-hosted setup for less than what most cloud services charge in a month.

-if you don't want Windows to flag your app as malicious or show scary SmartScreen warnings to users, you need a code signing certificate.
+if you want Windows to stop flagging your app as suspicious or scaring users with SmartScreen warnings, you'll need a code signing certificate.

-you've got a few main options for providers: SSL.com, DigiCert and Sectigo (plus their army of resellers). these providers offer two types of certificates: Organization Validation (OV) and Extended Validation (EV).
+your main options are SSL.com, DigiCert, and Sectigo (plus their army of resellers). they offer two types of certificates: Organization Validation (OV) and Extended Validation (EV).

-OV certificates are cheaper but still trigger SmartScreen warnings.
-EV certificates are more expensive and have stricter verification requirements, but users won't see SmartScreen warnings, and if you're signing kernel drivers, EV is your only option.
+OV is cheaper but still triggers SmartScreen.
+EV is pricier and has stricter verification requirements, but it skips the warnings, and it's required for signing kernel drivers.

 ## the sectigo fiasco